pkp/pkp-docs/plan-s/en/index.md

 **Approval rate**: This can be found in the [Editorial Activity report](https://docs.pkp.sfu.ca/learning-ojs/en/statistics#editorial-activity) under “Acceptance Rate.”

-**Average time between submission and publication**: This can be found by combining columns from two reports downloaded from the Report Generator:
+**Average time between submission and publication**:

+**In OJS 3.3.x:** This can be found by combining columns from two reports downloaded from the Report Generator:
 - The Date Published column from the Views Report
 - The Date Submitted column from the Articles Report

 To combine the columns, download both of the above reports in CSV, then import the relevant column from one spreadsheet into the other.
 Calculate the difference between the Date Published and Date Submitted for all articles in the desired time frame, then calculate an average.

-Note that there is an [active request to include Date Published in the Articles report](https://github.com/pkp/pkp-lib/issues/7691) so that the time between submission and publication can be calculated from a single report.
-This feature may be developed for inclusion in later versions of OJS.
+**In OJS 3.4.x:** This can be found in the Articles Report.
+Calculate the difference between the Date Submitted and First Published columns for all articles in the desired time frame, then calculate an average.

 #### Sharing statistics in OJS